 Net-Net Research paper #1

-This research paper shows a net-net investment strategy is very effective for the small investor.
+This research paper proves that a net-net investment strategy works great for the small investor.

 How they defined a net-net stock

-The authors identify net-net stocks as companies that are selling below 2/3 of Net Current Asset Value (NCAV = current assets - [liabilities + preferred stock]).
+The authors defined a net-net stocks as companies that are selling below 2/3 of Net Current Asset Value (NCAV = current assets - [liabilities + preferred stock]).

 Details of the back test